 So, what can you expect in the week ahead?

-The biggest data event for the pound in the coming week will be the publication of the March Consumer Price Index.
+The biggest data event for the pound in the coming week will be the publication of the UK’s first quarter Gross Domestic Product figure.

-The UK Consumer Price Index is due on Tuesday 12 April at 9:30am GMT.
+The UK Gross Domestic Product report is due on Wednesday 27 April at 9:30am GMT.

 Contributed by TorFX